dragontamer8740/TestGameEngine1/README.md

 free to report an issue, but don't expect me to get to it any time soon.
 I have a lot more to add and a lot more to think about just to get this project truly off the ground.

+This is a start, however.
+I hope people can help make this great some day.
+Don't be shy to ask for things or try unusual things with this.